TNT Boys: 2018: Talent show visits

 In May 2018, TNT Boys participated in the second season of Your Face Sounds Familiar Kids.
 During the first week of the show, the TNT Boys impersonated the Bee Gees, again receiving critical applause and attracted the attention of the group who tweeted:"Imitation truly is the sincerest from of flattery!
-Thank you #TNTBoys @YourFacePH for your rendition of "Too Much Heaven". #MyBeeGees," Other notable renditions and impersonations include songs from APO Hiking Society, Destiny's Child, Aegis, The Supremes, Mariah Carey and Boyz II Men, Spice Girls, The Three Tenors, DoReMi (Donna Cruz, Regine Velasquez, and Mikee Cojuangco), Wonder Girls, ABBA (with Sam Shoaf).
+Thank you #TNTBoys @YourFacePH for your rendition of "Too Much Heaven". #MyBeeGees," Other notable renditions and impersonations include songs from APO Hiking Society, Salbakuta, Destiny's Child, Mercy Sunot, Juliet Sunot, Rey Abenoja of Aegis, The Supremes, Hagibis, Mariah Carey and Boyz II Men, Spice Girls, VST & Company, The Three Tenors, DoReMi (Donna Cruz, Regine Velasquez, and Mikee Cojuangco), Wonder Girls, ABBA (with Sam Shoaf).
 After 16 weeks of performances and their grand finals impersonation of Jessie J, Ariana Grande and Nicki Minaj's "Bang Bang", they emerged as the grand winner of the second season, garnering 100% of the judges' and public votes held at UP Theater on August 19, 2018.

 On October 14, 2018, the TNT Boys performed at Singaporean President Halimah Yacob's Star Charity (PSC) event in Singapore over the weekend.
 The three dapper young boys emerged on stage wearing matching maroon suits and treated the attendees of the charity ball to their rendition of Whitney Houston’s "The Greatest Love of All" and Beyoncé's "Listen".
 After their performance, President Yacob herself went backstage to personally meet and take photos with the boys.

 On November 14, 2018, the boys received the Royal Cub Award at the Rawr Awards 2018 from the entertainment blog, LionhearTV.
 The Royal Cub Award is given to young individuals who possess incredible talent recognized globally by consistently making headlines and trending performances.
 On November 18, they became a regular performer on ASAP after the show reformatted into ASAP Natin 'To.
 They received a Rising Pop Child Performer of the Year Award at the PPOP Awards for Young Artists 2018.

 On November 30, 2018, TNT Boys broke the record as the country's youngest sold outperformers on their first major concert entitled 'Listen: The Big Shot Concert' at the Araneta Coliseum.
 Their guests included Jed Madela, Vice Ganda, K Brosas, Janine Berdin, Noven Belleza, John Clyde Talili, and the Your Face Sounds Familiar Kids from season 1 and 2.